gowthamigitclass/Terraform-EKS-Jenkins/terraform-eks-jenkins/Part1/terraforming EKS + helm (Basic)/README.md

 ```
 It might take a while for the clusters to be created (up to 15 minutes).

-One cluster for development.
+1 cluster for development.
-One cluster for staging.
+1 cluster for staging.
-One cluster for production.
+1 cluster for production.
 In the same folder you will find a kubeconfig file for each cluster.

 ### Some more info: